 [Test data: Dr. Speck, IfM, TU-Dresden].
 From this general data set as sub-sets the meridian data sets (constant Lode angles) have been extracted by the author

+The size of denting reduces with negatively increasing I1.
 The cross-section becomes more and more circular.

 [test data: Dr. Speck, IfM, TU-Dresden].